silnrsi/pysilfont/docs/docs.md

 For most scripts these default to W for loglevel and P for scrlevel and can be set using -p (eg to set screen reporting to verbose use -p scrlevel=v).

--q --quiet sets quiet mode where the scrlevel is set to S (and some additional messages suppressed) so only errors are reported on screen.
+-q --quiet sets quiet mode where all normal screen messages are suppressed.
+However, if there are any errors during the script execution, a single message is output on completion listing the counts for errors and warnings.

 ## Backups for fonts